-We use the word “addiction” a lot these days.
-“Omg, I am so addicted to this new Netflix show ____.”
+We loosely use the word “addiction” a lot these days.

 The American Psychiatric Association groups true addiction into 3 stages: bingeing, withdrawal, craving.
 When someone is physically addicted to something, their behavior is compulsive, sometimes uncontrollable, and intensifies with repeated exposure.

 True addiction causes many changes in our brain chemistry.
-But most well known, is the increase release of dopamine.
+But most well known is the increased release of dopamine.
 Dopamine is involved in the “pleasure center” of our brain.
 With drugs, alcohol or any addictive substance, dopamine release is significantly increased.

 Here’s the catch.

-Studies show that rats experience these addictive behaviors to sugar only when food is restricted for longer periods of time.
+Studies show that rats experience these addictive behaviors to sugar only when food is restricted for long periods of time.

 Most of the studies on sugar addiction are done on animals.
 In one main study, the rats were deprived of food for around 12 hours before giving the sugar solution.
 Once given sugar, the rats would eat large amounts of it in the first hour (binge).
 Scientists also noticed signs of withdrawal once the sugar was removed – mostly in the form of anxiety and depressive behavior.